 - Hole Punch; optional, you can use an awl, but a punch is best when working with real leather; we used Tandy Leather’s Rotary Hole Punch

-- ONE 50”+ 1” wide leather strap – you want at least of 25” for each handle loop; we used the 3/16” heavyweight natural leather strap – if you are brand new to working with rivets, you can opt for a slightly thinner 1/8” strap
+- ONE 55”x 1” leather strap – you want at least of 25” for each handle loop for errors and adjustments, we recommend a bit more than necessary; we used the 3/16” heavyweight natural leather strap – if you are brand new to working with rivets, you can opt for a slightly thinner 1/8” strap

 - 1 yard of thin leather lacing for the interior key fob; we used Tandy Leather’s ⅛” Ecosoft Suede Lace in Beige